 - How does technology help you connect with family or friends?

 - What apps do you use to communicate with friends or family?

 - What is your favorite holiday?

 - Who do you love celebrating your favorite holiday with?

 - How is your social wellness better now compared to a year ago?

 READ MORE >>> 117 Ideas for Volunteering With Your Family

-It makes sense that gratitude can positively impact our emotional and social wellness, but our physical wellness?
+Knowing the positive impact that gratitude can have on our emotional and social wellness makes sense, but our physical wellness?
 Yes, gratitude improves our overall physical health.